who909/Honeypot/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

-I use Azure to depoly my MHN-admin machine.
+I use Azure to depoly my MHN-admin machine and AWS for the honeypot.
 The only setting i change was adding inbound rules to the network settings.

 <img src="mhn-admin.gif">

 ### Dionaea Honeypot Deployment (Required)

 **Summary:** Briefly in your own words, what does dionaea do?

 Dinoaera made my VM be expose to the internet.
 A NMAP scan restlted in displaying numerous ports being open and vulnerable.
 The purpuse is attrach malware so it can be anyslsya.

 <img src="dionaea-honeypot.gif">